Hh440/IndigoProject/README.md

 1. **Real-time Updates**: Display current flight status, including delays, cancellations, and gate changes.
 2. **Push Notifications**: Send notifications for flight status changes via SMS, email, or app notifications.
 3. **Integration with Airport Systems**: Pull data from airport databases for accurate information (mock data provided).
+4. **Admin Panel**: Interface for administrators to manage flights and notifications, assuming the user is logged in.

 ## Technologies Used
 ### Frontend